 Before taking this medicine

-Ask a doctor or pharmacist if it is safe for you to take Citracal + D if you have ever had:
+Ask a doctor or pharmacist if Citracal + D is safe to use if you have:

 high levels of calcium in your blood;

 Ask a doctor before using this product if you are pregnant or breast-feeding.
 Your dose needs may be different during pregnancy or while you are nursing.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 Check the label of your Citracal + D product to see if it should be taken with or without food.

 Take the regular tablet with a full glass of water.

 The chewable tablet must be chewed before you swallow it.